 - System Requirements.
 Some System Monitor Agents can only be run on 64-bit systems.
 For a list of all restrictions, see the System Monitor Operating System Support table in the System Monitor Documentation.

 - System Monitor Agent and Core Service Versions.
 System Monitor Agent versions can be less than or equal to the versions of the core services, but never higher than the versions of the core services.
-Therefore, if you are upgrading Agents to 7.12, do so after the core services have been upgraded and restarted.
+Therefore, if you are upgrading Agents to the current version of LogRhythm SIEM, do so after the core services have been upgraded and restarted.

 - System Monitor Agent Collection during Upgrade.
 It is best to leave all System Monitor Agents running during the upgrade, especially if they are configured to receive Syslog or NetFlow messages.
 These Agents continue to collect log messages that would otherwise be lost and store them locally until the core services are restarted after the upgrade.

-If you are running Windows Server 2016 on your appliance, there is no need to upgrade to Windows Server 2019.
+If you are running Windows Server 2016 on your appliance, there is no requirement to upgrade to Windows Server 2019 or 2022 for your system to be supported.

 See the LogRhythm Component Compatibility section for operating system support.

-SQL Server 2016 (Standard SP1 or SP2) or SQL Server 2019 Required on Platform Manager
+SQL Server 2016 or SQL Server 2019 Standard Required on Platform Manager

-All Platform Manager databases in this version of LogRhythm require Microsoft SQL Server 2016 Standard SP1 or SP2 (version 13.0.4001.0) or Microsoft SQL Server 2019 (version 15.0.2000.5).
+All Platform Manager databases in this version of LogRhythm require Microsoft SQL Server 2016 (version 13.0.4001.0) or Microsoft SQL Server 2019 (version 15.0.2000.5) standard edition.
 Higher cumulative updates and service packs within these versions are also supported.

-If you are running Microsoft SQL Server 2016 Standard on your appliance, there is no need to upgrade to Microsoft SQL Server 2019.
+If you are running Microsoft SQL Server 2016 Standard on your appliance, there is no requirement to upgrade to Microsoft SQL Server 2019.

 Software-only purchases allow customers to either bring their own SQL license or purchase one through LogRhythm.
 See the table below to determine whether your software purchase includes a SQL 2019 license.